Our School Rules

 Always be kind and polite to others

 Good behaviour is held in high esteem by all members of our school community.
 All staff overtly and consistently reward and promote good behaviour at all times.
 Children need to know they have been successful.
 We nurture all our children as we recognise that improved self-esteem leads to improved behaviour.
 Praise and positive reinforcement is more effective than punishment.
-Currently due to Covid 19 restrictions we have amended our Positive Behaviour Policy.
-Please take the time to read at the top of the page.
+The Beckfoot Trust Behaviour Policy is followed in school through the Beckfoot Nessfield Positive Behaviour Protocol.

 Good to Be Green Behaviour Scheme: